Sparse Nonnegative Tensor Factorization and Completion with Noisy Observations: Introduction

 In this paper, we propose a sparse NTF and completion model with tensor-tensor product from partial and noisy observations for third-order tensors, where the observations are corrupted by a general class of noise models.
-The proposed model consists of a data-fitting term for the observations and the tensor $\ell_0$ norm for the sparse factor, where the two tensor factors operated by tensor-tensor product are nonnegative and the data-fitting term is derived by the maximum likelihood estimate.
+The proposed model consists of a data-fitting term for the observations and the tensor $\ell_0$ norm for the sparse factor, where the two tensor factors operated by tensor-tensor product are nonnegative and the data-fitting term is derived by maximum likelihood estimation.
 Theoretically, we show that the error bounds of the estimator of the proposed model can be established under general noise observations.
 The detailed error bounds under specific noise distributions including additive Gaussian noise, additive Laplace noise, and Poisson observations can be derived.
 Moreover, the minimax lower bounds are shown to be matched with the established upper bounds up to a logarithmic factor of the sizes of the underlying tensor.
-These theoretical results for tensors are better than those obtained for matrices \cite{soni2016noisy}, and this illustrates the advantage of the use of nonnegative sparse tensor models for completion and denoising.
-Then an alternating direction method of multipliers (ADMM) based algorithm \cite{Gabay1976A, wang2015global} is developed to solve the general noise observation models.
-Numerical examples are presented to show the performance of the proposed sparse NTF and completion is better than that of the matrix-based factorization \cite{soni2016noisy}.
+These theoretical results for tensors are better than those obtained for matrices in \cite{soni2016noisy}, and this illustrates the advantage of the use of nonnegative sparse tensor models for completion and denoising.
+In Table \ref{DiffMedC}, we summarize existing sparse NMF and NTF results for an $n_1\times n_2\times n_3$ tensor.